Fizzy Frozen Hearts Experiment

 Supplies needed to make this Fizzy Heart Experiment

 This is a fun way to make it different and unique each and every time.
-Let the kids choose different colors and have a blast with it.
+Let the kids choose different colors and have a blast with them.

 Once the mixture is made, you get to add them to the heart molds and let them harden.
 We usually put them in the freeze overnight so that they’re good and hard and stay together.